 Cynthia JonesBryson ‘Meena – I’m Not Invisible’

 I was heartbroken watching events unfold in Afghanistan – I could go on with lots of atrocious cruelty but in short, the Taliban are trying to make women invisible.
 I wanted to create a piece to honour Afghani women.
 Taliban leaders wear black turbans so I decided to do a twist on a turban.
 Made from a wire structure it wraps around In a dramatic shape covered in white paper flowers to be very visible and lightweight.
 Here’s to Meena a prosecution lawyer who had many men convicted for rape and domestic abuse.
-The Taliban have already murdered 2 of her female colleagues.
+The Taliban have already murdered two of her female colleagues.
 Fearing for her life she now hides behind a burka and hijab moving between secret locations.

 Felicity Northeast Millinery